keithjlee/DSUtilities/README.md

 ![](assets/gifs/Autoshatter.gif)

 ### Topologize
 Export the topology of a series of interconnected curves.
 Goes well with AutoShatter.
+It takes in a list of curves as the input and automatically detects shared end points.
+Topologize converts the network into a JSON string with the following keys:

+- `X` A list of length *n* that stores the X positions of all unique end points
+- `Y` The Y position of end points
+- `Z` The Z position of end points
+- `Istarts` A list of length *m* of the starting node indices of all curves
+- `Iends` A list of ending node indices
+- `Inodes` An optional parameter that stores the indices of end points that are of interest
+  - EG. If drawing a network to export for structural analysis, it may be useful to quickly mark the points that act as supports.
+Place a point at these positions and input into the component to extract their index in the XYZ fields.

 ## Parameterization
 ### ControlSurfaceCurve